shailendradobhal/jenkins-git/README.md

 # Jenkins demo

-Project to test jenkins integration and should triggered by any changes in this repo.
+Project to test jenkins integration and should triggered by any changes in this repo...